 The homegrown burger brand, known for its cool and colourful pop-ups, has officially opened in Kuwait, Qatar, Saudi Arabia, as well as a Salt Camp in Japan and soon-to-open in Bahrain.
 From humble beginnings as a food truck on Kite Beach, the brand has come a long way since 2014 with four locations in Dubai alone.

 Combining elegance and sophistication with a playful personality, evident by way of bronze meerkats and monkeys throughout, Flamingo Room by tashas is a testament to Africa’s refined side.
 Founded by restauranteur Natasha Sideris, the Dubai restaurant is one of the most glamorous and popular restaurants in the city – found at the lagoon side in Jumeirah Al Naseem.
 In Saudi Arabia, the same chic interiors and delicious dishes can be expected at the newly-opened Bujairi Terrace in Riyadh.

 Already a firm favourite on Dubai’s fine dining circuit is the brainchild of Chef Izu Ani, Gaia.
-The upscale Greek restaurant with its pretty interiors, coastal Aegean vibes, and delicious menu is now open in Monte Carlo, Doha, and opening at the hotly-anticipated 1 Mayfair Hotel in London later this year.
+The upscale Greek restaurant with its pretty interiors, coastal Aegean vibes, and delicious menu is now open in Monte Carlo, Doha, and at the 1 Mayfair Hotel in London.